bkdev98/dotcom/content/meta.md

     time: '04/2018 - 2020'
     location: 'Ho Chi Minh City, Vietnam'
     detail: >-
-      * Built from scratch an online Customer Relationship Management system for companies at scales.
+      * Built from scratch an online SAAS CRM system.

       * Developed and maintained a cross-platform Point of Sale solution, including receipt and inventory management.